andizimmerer/andizimmerer.github.io/content/posts/lfx-tikv/index.md

 At the very beginning, I had one welcome call with my mentors where we talked about the outline and scope of the project.
 Throughout the three months of the project, most of our communication and discussion were via Slack or GitHub issues.
 This worked exceptionally well for my mentors and me; and as far as I can tell, they were very happy with my work.

-In the first week, we created a shared document where we wrote down the individual tasks in more detail based on the [corresponding RFC for the new coprocessor](https://github.com/andylokandy/rfcs/blob/plugin/text/2021-02-24-coprocessor-plugin.md).
+During the first week, we created a shared document where we wrote down the individual tasks in more detail based on the [corresponding RFC for the new coprocessor](https://github.com/andylokandy/rfcs/blob/plugin/text/2021-02-24-coprocessor-plugin.md).
 I also created a [roadmap issue](https://github.com/tikv/tikv/issues/9747) on GitHub where we could easily keep track of the tasks that have already been finished and the tasks that are still open.
 As you can see in the roadmap issue, the project involved opening many PRs, each of them was carefully reviewed.

 Overall, I learned quite a lot about dynamic library loading, improved my programming skills with Rust, and deepened my knowledge about databases and distributed systems.
 All thanks to my inspiring and helpful mentors [Andy Lok](https://github.com/andylokandy) and [Alex Chi](https://github.com/skyzh)!

-All in all, I can only highly recommend the LFX Mentorship Program and TiKV to everyone!
+All in all, I can highly recommend the LFX Mentorship Program and TiKV to everyone!

 Oh, and the best part of all: **It just feels great to contribute to awesome open-source projects and become part of the community!**